Secure Director deployment

 Configure Microsoft Internet Information Services (IIS)

 You can configure Director with a restricted IIS configuration.
-Note that this is not the default IIS configuration.

 You can set the following Application Pool recycling limits: